-Some pan death-penalty trial in state that ended punishment
+Death-penalty trial panned in state that ended punishment

 “It’s pretty outrageous when the federal government is essentially imposing capital punishment on a state that abolished it,” Rob Warden, a leader in the 2000s of Illinois’ anti-death penalty movement, said about the Christensen trial.
 “It’s absolutely morally offensive and indefensible.”

-Jury selection is expected to wrap up Tuesday, with opening statements slated for Wednesday.
+Jury selection in Peoria is expected to wrap up Tuesday, with opening statements slated for Wednesday.

 Despite past success, anti-capital punishment activists in Illinois are no longer positioned well to mount protests.
 Many shifted to other causes.
 And the Coalition to Abolish the Death Penalty, a main umbrella group in the movement, has been disbanded in Illinois.